violetforest/webmidi-threejs/README.md

 2. Install webmidi https://github.com/cotejp/webmidi#installation

 ## Step 2: Find the controllers you want to use and store them as a variable.
+1. Plug in your midi cot

 ## Step 3: Use that variable in the rest of your program.
+1. Add the script to any three.js sketch
+2. Use that variable

+## Step 4: Open the example in a browser and turn some knobs.